State Works Award

 An education that goes beyond the classroom -- that's what the State Works program provides!
 Recognizing that money can be an issue for some Sycamores, Indiana State launched the State Works initiative to provide students with on-campus jobs that pay in valuable work experience and help them earn money for tuition, housing, and more.

-The goal is to serve 600 Sycamores with unmet financial need by providing each student with a job that not only helps fund their college expenses, but also provides at least 300 hours of resume-building work experience.
+The goal is to serve 300 Sycamores with unmet financial need by providing each student with a job that not only helps fund their college expenses, but also provides resume-building work experience.

 - An on-campus job opportunity working a minimum of 10 hours per week